syncfusion/ej2-vue-docs/src/maps/maps/data-labels.md

 # Data labels in Vue Maps control

 Data labels provide information to users about the shapes of the Maps component.
-It can be enabled by setting the [`visible`](../api/maps/dataLabelSettingsModel/#visible) property of the [`dataLabelSettings`](../api/maps/dataLabelSettingsModel/) property to "**true**".
+It can be enabled by setting the [`visible`](../api/maps/dataLabelSettingsModel/#visible) property of the [`dataLabelSettings`](../api/maps/dataLabelSettingsModel/) to **true**.

 ## Adding data labels

-To display data labels in the Maps, the [`labelPath`](../api/maps/dataLabelSettingsModel/#labelpath) property of [`dataLabelSettings`](../api/maps/dataLabelSettingsModel/) property must be used.
+To display data labels in the Maps, the [`labelPath`](../api/maps/dataLabelSettingsModel/#labelpath) property of [`dataLabelSettings`](../api/maps/dataLabelSettingsModel/) must be used.
 The value of the [`labelPath`](../api/maps/dataLabelSettingsModel/#labelpath) property can be taken from the field name in the shape data or data source.
 In the following example, the value of the [`labelPath`](../api/maps/dataLabelSettingsModel/#labelpath) property is the field name in the shape data of the Maps layer.

 {% tab template= "maps/getting-started", isDefaultActive=true %}